Machine learning in manufacturing: key

 Use case definition

-As with any technology implementation, it all starts with the definition of use cases, and feasible and value-adding use cases stem from real business needs.
-For example, if there are too many customer complaints about scrapped products, investing in a machine learning-augmented quality control system might be a good idea.
+As with any technology implementation, a manufacturing machine learning project starts with the definition of use cases based on real business needs and current challenges.
+For example, if there are too many customer complaints about low-quality products, a company should consider implementing a machine learning-augmented quality control system.

 2